Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Introduction

 \subsection{Our goal and approach}

 Our goal in this work is to develop a general LOA framework for solving nonsmooth and nonconvex image reconstruction problems.
-The proposed LOA has the following perperties: \emph{Versatility}---our method is flexible and allows users to plug in various kinds of deep neural networks for learning the objective function; \emph{Convergence}---we can ensure convergence of our network as its architecture follows exactly the proposed algorithm for solving the nonsmooth and nonconvex optimization in \eqref{eq:loa}; and \emph{Performance}---our method can adaptively learn the regularization function from the training data, such that it is competitive and can even outperform the state-of-the-art methods in terms of both reconstruction accuracy and efficiency in practice.
+More precisely, we will develop a novel algorithm for solving \eqref{eq:loa}, where the regularization function is a learnable nonsmooth and nonconvex function.
+The proposed LOA for has the following perperties: \emph{Versatility}---our method is flexible and allows users to plug in various kinds of deep neural networks for learning the objective function; \emph{Convergence}---we can ensure convergence of our network with well-trained parameters as its architecture follows exactly the proposed algorithm for solving the nonsmooth and nonconvex optimization in \eqref{eq:loa}; and \emph{Performance}---our method can adaptively learn the regularization function from the training data, such that it is competitive and can even outperform the state-of-the-art methods in terms of both reconstruction accuracy and efficiency in practice.